boolean-uk/tdd-bobs-bagels/domainModel.md

 ```
 As a member of the public
-So that I can buy many of my favorite bagel
+So that I can buy many of my favorite bagels
 I'd like to be able to add the same type of bagel to my basket more than once
 ```